prakash369-code639/GreatWaveCo/README.md

 It allows one contra trade when hourly invalidates.
 Also script converted to indicator.

-GeeatWave 5.7

-Minor Improvement in Reverse Logic.

 Great Wave 5.5c

 Allows  more contra trade.
 Price Divergence Added.

+GeeatWave 5.6

+Added inversion logic.